Paulescu/ml-rest-api-caching/README.md

 So you will be doing the same (costly) work more than once.

-This can become a serious bottleneck if your model is large, like a Large Language Model.
+This become a serious bottleneck if the request volume grows, and you model is large, like a Large Language Model.

 So the question is:

-> Is there a way to avoid re-computing costly predictions?
+> Is there a way to avoid re-computing costly predictions? 🤔

 And the answer is … YES!